 In Salinas v Texas, a recent United States Supreme Court case, the court decided that the use at trial of the defendant’s silence during an interview when he was not in custody did not violate the Fifth Amendment.
 In this case, the defendant was not in custody and had not been given his Miranda warnings but voluntarily answered a police officer’s questions about a murder.
 The defendant did not answer questions when he was asked if his shotgun would match the shells recovered at the murder scene.
 He instead looked at the ground, shuffled his feet, bit his lip, and otherwise appeared nervous.
 When the officer asked additional questions, the defendant answered them.

-At trial the prosecutor argued that the defendant’s reaction to the officer’s questions suggested he was guilty of the murder.
+At trial, the prosecutor argued that the defendant’s reaction to the officer’s questions suggested he was guilty of the murder.
 The defendant was convicted.
-On appeal, the defendant argued that use of his silence was a violation of the Fifth Amendment, and the trial judge should have granted his Motion to Suppress.
+On appeal, the defendant argued that the use of his silence was a violation of the Fifth Amendment, and the trial judge should have granted his Motion to Suppress.

 The Court concluded that the defendant’s claim failed, and his silence could be used against him at trial because he did not expressly invoke the privilege in response to the officer’s question and no exception applied to excuse his failure to invoke the privilege.

 Under the Fifth Amendment to the United States Constitution, the government cannot use the defendant’s silence against them at trial.
 The Fifth Amendment states: